 However, it’s the smallmouth that provide the most consistent action for anglers, and they are present in high numbers and can reach good size … but not as often in trophy proportions.

 The smallmouth fishing is good enough here that Lost Creek Lake earned an honorary mention on our rundown of Best Smallmouth Bass Fishing in Western Oregon.

 Where to Fish for Bass at Lost Creek Lake

-Both species of bass tend to like cover, such as drop-offs, points, and others.
+Both species of bass tend to like cover, such as drop-offs, points, and other structures.

-Largemouths tend to like softer bottom structures, shallower water and woody structures.
+Largemouths tend to like softer bottoms, shallower water and woody structures.

 Smallmouths are often oriented toward rockier habitats but can be found throughout the lake.